Code-Institute-Submissions/IFDMSP-A/README.md

 * Once you have carried out the rounds of campaigning (promoting your manifesto pledges in this instance) you can move on to the Election day and see how your party fared.

-* The party with the largest majority of public support within a district, gains control of the district.
+* The party with the largest majority of public support within a district gains control of the district.

 * The party with the most majority of district ownership will win the election.
 Thus, making you the next UK Prime minster.

-* As stated, this is a very simplified game, and should be approached as fantasy like, rather than an outright simulation.
+* As stated, this is a very simplified game and should be approached as fantasy-like, rather than an outright simulation.

 ## External User Goal
-BBC patrons would appreciate a small game that would allow them to partake in a small way a venture the electoral environment, and perhaps through it have a small but improved understanding of the challenges faced by the political class.
+BBC patrons would appreciate a small game that would allow them to partake in a small way a venture into the electoral environment, and perhaps through it have a small but improved understanding of the challenges faced by the political class.

 ## Site Owner Goal
 BBC wish to provide some fun interactive experience for its patrons in that they can join in the electoral process and experience what its like to be a political representative in a small way.
-Its not supposed to be an accurate simulation rather a fun experience taking the edge of the 2019 EU/Brexit furor.
+It's not supposed to be an accurate simulation rather a fun experience taking the edge of the 2019 EU/Brexit furore.

 ## My Initial Thoughts